Hardware Root of Trust IP Cores to Create, Wrap and Manage Keys

 - anti-aging techniques

 More information on these techniques can be found here.
-QUIDDIKEY generates an Activation Code which, in combination with the SRAM startup behavior, is used to reconstruct an intrinsic PUF key for use by the customer.
-When the key is not needed anymore, it can be removed from memory.
-When it is needed later it can be reconstructed again.
-The intrinsic PUF key can be used as a root key to wrap and manage user keys.
+QUIDDIKEY generates an Activation Code which, in combination with the SRAM startup behavior, is used to reconstruct on demand, in real time, an intrinsic PUF key which is never stored.
+When it is needed later it can be reconstructed.
+The intrinsic PUF key can be used as a root key for key derivation and wrapping.
+A key protected by QUIDDIKEY is integrity protected and can be retrieved only on the same device while it will be meaningless on other devices.

 QUIDDIKEY operates reliably over a wide range of applications and operating conditions: